← All Neighbourhood Guides

 Lakeshore Collegiate Institute (TDSB, Grades 9-12)

-Public secondary school serving much of the lakeshore area including parts of Long Branch.
+The designated public secondary school for much of the lakeshore area including Long Branch, at 350 Kipling Avenue.
 A comprehensive school with a range of academic and applied programs.
 Catchment assignment is address-specific; verify at tdsb.on.ca for your exact address before purchasing.

 Important: Verify Your Catchment Before Purchasing